matthiasGmayer/structural-independence-typst/no_residual/main.typ

-== Fundamental theorem for the random index set of irrelevance.
+== The fundamental theorem for the random index set of irrelevance

 #theorem[